aruncdm/got-portal/README.md

 ### Built With
-The frameworks that is used to built this project.
+The frameworks & DB that is used to built this project.

 * [Bootstrap](https://getbootstrap.com)
 * [JQuery](https://jquery.com)